anubhav2525/learn-java/java basic question.md

 # Java

 ## Basic Practice set

+### If-else

+    1. Write a program to accept two integers and check they are equal or not.
+    2. Write a program to check a number is even or odd.
+    3. Write a program to check a number is positive and negative.
+    4. Write a program to check a number is positive even and negative even.
+    5. Write a program to check a number is negative even and negative odd.
+    6. Write a program to check a number is positive odd and negative odd.
+    7. Write a program a number is divisible by 2, 4, 5, 6, 7, 8, 11 and display the next term.
+    8. Write a program to check a leap year or not.
+    9. Write a program to find the largest among 2 number.
+    10. Write a program to find the largest among 3 number.

 ### Loops

     1. Print numbers from 1 to 10 using a for loop
     2. Print even numbers between 1 and 20 using a while loop
     3. Calculate the factorial of a number using a loop